ACBlainey/Concord-1.1/Development/README.md

 ## Development Folder ##

-This folder is for ongoing work, new ideas amd thigns that do not yet have a clear place in the current version of the Concord.
+This folder is for ongoing work, new ideas amd things that do not yet have a clear place in the current version of the Concord.